dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 That's what Boris aims to be.
 And my first attempt at building it, [a 21-day experiment](/2025/10/31/building-boris/) that culminated in levels of AI-psychosis that shouldn't even be possible, failed.
 Or at least kind of failed.
-The webapp version of Boris kinda worked, but also kinda sucked.
+The webapp version of Boris[^fn-webapp] kinda worked, but also kinda sucked.
 I hope to make it better one day, but I can say with confidence that it sucked since I didn't use it as my daily driver reading app.